serabi/organized-glitter/README.md

 5. **Configure collections**

    You'll need to set up the required collections for the application.
-Please contact Sarah for the appropriate schemas.
-Use the PocketBase admin interface or a migration script to create these collections with the appropriate fields.
+You can find a list of the collections in the [Database Readme](database_readme.md) Use the PocketBase admin interface or a migration script to create these collections with the appropriate fields.

 6. **Update environment variables**